Time arrow without past hypothesis: a toy model explanation: Time arrow without past hypothesis proof

 It turns out that growth in the size of the graph implies growth of entropy, for a natural notion of entropy.\\ Indeed from this point on, we will focus on the entropy function associated with the following equivalence class: two configurations are considered equivalent if and only if they have the same size and the same number of particles.
 This entropy function can be seen as analogous to the one used in the study of perfect gases.\\ This is because the entropy of a perfect gas configuration is generally associated with the macroscopic properties of pressure, volume, temperature and number of particles.
 As these four variables are related by the perfect gas law, three are independent.
 Moreover, in our toy model the speed of the particles is constant, which makes it unnecessary to consider the temperature.
 We therefore have to consider just two variables amongst: the number of particles; the size of the graph (analogous to the volume); and the density of particles (analogous to the pressure).

-We ignore the names of the vertices when counting the microstates corresponding to the macrostates, i.e. when counting the number of graphs of a given size and having a given number of particles.
+We ignore the names of the vertices when counting the number of microscopic configurations corresponding to each macroscopic state, i.e. when counting the number of graphs of a given size and having a given number of particles.
 We denote $\comb{p}{n}$ the binomial coefficient $p$ among $n$, i.e. $\comb{p}{n} = \frac{n!}{p!(n-p)!}$.

-\begin{definition} The entropy function $\entropyp$ is defined by $\entropyp(\gcirc) = \log(\comb{p}{|V(\gcirc)|}$ where $p$ is the number of particles in $\gcirc$. \end{definition}
+\begin{definition} The entropy function $\entropyp$ is defined by $\entropyp(\gcirc) = \log(\comb{p}{2|V(\gcirc)|}$ where $p$ is the number of particles in $\gcirc$. \end{definition}

-In the case of $\hs \inter$ we have proven in Th. \ref{th:sqrtSI_growing} that $V(\gcirc)$ grows as a square root.
+One could also have chosen to refine the macroscopic states by separating the two type of particles, but this will lead to the same behaviours.
+In the case of $\hs \inter$ we have proven in Th.~\ref{th:sqrtSI_growing} that $V(\gcirc)$ grows as a square root.
 Because this rule preserves the number of particles we automatically obtains the growth of entropy.
 But we can be more precise: